monrdeme/secure-static-site-aws/README.md

 **Security Measures**:
 - Activated GuardDuty with all available detectors.
-- Integrated with Cloudwatch and EventBridge to forward high and critical-severity findings to SNS.
+- Integrated with Cloudwatch and EventBridge to forward high-severity findings to SNS.
 - Centralized alerting for suspicious behavior (e.g., anomalous API calls, port scanning).

 **GuardDuty Findings**: